zextras/tech-doc/source/carbonio/_management/videoserver.rst

 .. once beta is over?

 .. warning:: When using multiple video servers, meetings are instanced on any of the available instances.
-Once the beta is over, load balancing rules will be enacted.

 .. card::